 When you breathe laterally it means you are breathing in all directions – from the front, sides, and back of your rib cage.

-This type of breath activates your diaphragmatic muscles, which is how you accelerate healing your pelvic floor.
+This type of breathing activates your diaphragmatic muscles, which is how you accelerate the healing of your pelvic floor.